Younes43/YOLOR-Road-Signs-Object-detection/README.md

 #### Note that it might take few minutes to run all the cells and get the results.

+### Please Download the Dataset https://benchmark.ini.rub.de/gtsdb_dataset.html and place the folder FullIJCNN2013 in the same repositoty as the notebook

 ### Programming language and Libraries
 All the code related to this assignement, the results and the ploted figures are in the jupyter notebook file.